allegory-software/allegory-sdk/README.md

 The **Allegory SDK** is a self-contained programming environment for developing **web apps** on **Linux** and **Windows** using **LuaJIT** and **JavaScript**.

-The stack is written entirely in Lua including networking and scheduling and contains a web server as a library, a procedural web framework, database connectors for MySQL and Tarantool, an async DNS resolver, a http client and more, all leveraging Lua's powerful coroutines, made even more powerful
+The server-side stack is written entirely in Lua including networking and scheduling and contains a web server as a library, a procedural web framework, database connectors for MySQL and Tarantool, an async DNS resolver, a http client and more, all leveraging Lua's powerful coroutines, made even more powerful